Nicholas Gumbo: Career

 member of the Institution of Engineering and Technology.

 Political Life

+Gumbo was first elected to parliament in the 2007 General elections where he beat the incumbent Hon.
+Raphael Tuju.
+In 2013 he became the first member of Parliament to break the one term jinx in Rarieda Constituency when he got re-elected to parliament for his second term.

-In 2015, in his capacity as chairman of the parliamentary Public Accounts Committee (PAC), Gumbo was at the forefront of questioning cabinet secretary Anne Waiguru over corruption allegations in the ministry of devolution and planning in the National Youth Service Scandal.
+Eng.
+Gumbo became the chair of the public accounts committee beating ODM's preferred candidate John Mbadi.
+In his capacity as chairman of the parliamentary Public Accounts Committee (PAC), Gumbo was at the forefront of questioning cabinet secretary Anne Waiguru over corruption allegations in the ministry of devolution and planning in the National Youth Service Scandal.
+While serving his second term, he was ranked top MP in Nyanza and the 5th overall in the 2015 MP's approval rating by Infotrak Research.
+He was also ranked as one of parliament's top debators and as the second best performing chairman in Parliament by Mzalendo Trust when he served as the chairman Public Accounts Committee.

 In 2015 before tabling the forensic report on the judiciary, Gumbo told the media that he had received death threats from unknown sources.
 He said that he got text messages saying that the death threats were aimed at him and his family.

-In 2015, he said that he would run for the Siaya gubernatorial seat in 2017 to unseat the incumbent Cornel Rasanga.
+In the same year he said that he would run for the Siaya gubernatorial seat in 2017 to unseat the incumbent Cornel Rasanga.
+He took a second stab at the Siaya gubernatorial race in 2022 with the UDM party.